lee-lindley/github_blog/_posts/2022-04-30-perl_dbd_oracle_clob.md

 $sth->execute;
 ```
 After the *execute*, *$rec_count* has the number of rows which we can report and *$clob* has a *LOB*
-locator (which is only good to use during this transaction; a *commit* or *rollback* destroys the unerlying *LOB*.)
+locator (which is only good to use during this transaction; a *commit* or *rollback* destroys the underlying *LOB*.)

 Now we write out the data.
 We are writing to STDOUT here, but you could have opened
 a named file and be writing to that.

-Rather than bring back the entire clob into one huge chunk of memory, we will read and
+Rather than bring back the entire CLOB into one huge chunk of memory, we will read and
 write it in pieces.
 Each of these is a round trip to the database so do not make them
 too small, but neither do we want to use so much memory on both sides of the connection
 that it is an issue.
 Just like where Oracle has a rule of thumb that 100 rows is a good